 If there is no recognition as described in item g), the admissions committee may give candidate-students permission to enrol for a bachelor programme if they have obtained a diploma or certificate in a country outside the European Union that gives access to a bachelor's programme in that country that is comparable to a Flemish bachelor programme, and on condition that the diploma or certificate in question passes the authenticity check.
-You must submit a written application for this permission to the Student Center at admission@ap.be no later than the 1st of September prior to the academic year for which you wish to enrol, or no later than the 1st of December for an enrolment limited to courses organised in the second semester.
+You must submit a written application for this permission to the Student Center at admission@ap.be no later than the 15th of October prior to the academic year for which you wish to enrol.